deltachat/deltachat-pages/en/help.md

 and give feedback in the [Forum](https://support.delta.chat).

+### Can i use a classic email address with Delta Chat?

+Yes, but only if the email address is used exclusively by [chatmail clients](https://chatmail.at/clients).

+It is not supported to share a mailbox with non-chatmail apps or web-based mailers for the following reasons:

+- Non-chatmail apps are largely not accomplishing automatic end-to-end email encryption for their users, while chatmail apps and relays pervasively enforce end-to-end encryption and security standards.

+- Non-chatmail apps use email servers as a long-term message archive while chatmail clients use email servers for ephemeral instant message transport.

+- Supporting the full variety of classic email setups would require considerable development and maintenance efforts, and complicate making chatmail-based messaging more resilient, reliable and fast.

-### Can classic email be used as transport for a profile? {#classic-email}
+### How can i configure a chat profile with a classic email address? {#classic-email}

+First off, **please do not use the same classic email address with non-chatmail apps** unless you are prepared to deal with encrypted messages in the inbox, double notifications, accidentally deleted emails or similar annoyances.

-In general, this is possible at **New Profile → Use Other Server → Use Classic Mail as Transport**.
+You can configure a classic email address at **New Profile → Use Other Server → Use Classic Mail as Transport**.
 Some classic email providers have limitations, see [Provider Overview](https://providers.delta.chat), and [Push notifications](#instant-delivery) will not be supported.

-**Do not use the same account in other email apps.**
-If you ignore that advice, you need to deal with encrypted messages in the inbox, double notifications and accidentally deleted emails.

 In addition to encrypted messages, you will then be able to send and receive unencrypted messages.